MUSIC AT WEDDINGS:

 WEDDING MASS: A singer is recommended, as there is a need for more music

 Wedding Ceremony: A singer is often not recommended, as there is only one short piece of singing needed.
-For Ceremonies led by Deacon Hank Smith, a singer is required.

 Music Suggestions: please visit YouTube to hear a sample of the selections below.